ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Compliance
 ===============

-EBBR compliant platforms shall conform to the requirements in [UEFI]_ § 2.6, except where explicit exemptions are provided by this document.
+EBBR-compliant platforms shall conform to the requirements in [UEFI]_ § 2.6, except where explicit exemptions are provided by this document.

 Block device partitioning